NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/12-eln.md

 # Implementing an ELN
 ## Changing Culture
 A cultural change is needed in order to transition researchers not only to ELNs from physical notebooks but to adhere to FAIR principles thus working towards open science.
-According to Nosek, at the Center for Open Science there are “five levels of intervention” which starts at the bottom with infrastructure {% cite nosek_COS %}.
+According to Nosek's [Strategy for Culture Change](https://www.cos.io/blog/strategy-for-culture-change), at the Center for Open Science there are “five levels of intervention” which starts at the bottom with infrastructure.

 Changes to infrastructure would help ease the transition to an ELN by making such it possible to adopt.
 Covering costs for the use of an ELN at the institutional level, rather than leaving it up to individually funded research projects, would make it possible for groups to justify their use.
 The next step would be to ensure a good experience with ELNs through a user-friendly interface, training researchers how to use the ELN, and incorporating it into existing workflows.